MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

 upper-level planning, reasoning, and world models.
 They simultaneously span issues of safety, evaluation, synthetic data, and efficiency.

-{{\< figure src="/images/20250401conceptual.png" title="Fig.4:Capability
+{{\< figure src=“/images/20250401conceptual.png” title=“Fig.4:Capability
-Hierarchy and Challenges of Language Agents" width="600px" class="align-center" \>}}
+Hierarchy and Challenges of Language Agents” width=“600px” class=“align-center” \>}}

-That's the introduction.
+That’s the introduction.
 This article will further explore three main aspects of language agents:

 1. On long-term memory: HippoRAG